entando/entando-docs/vuepress/docs/v7.2/docs/reference/local-tips-and-tricks.md

 **A:** `multipass shell YOUR-VM-NAME`.
 If you don't provide YOUR-VM-NAME, Multipass will use the default name `primary`, and even launch it for you if it doesn't exist.

+**Q: How can I adjust the resources dedicated my Multipass VM?**

+**A:** A quickstart VM installed via the [Getting Started guide](../getting-started/README.md) has a minimal configuration with respect to RAM, CPU, and storage.
+Additional resources may be needed if multiple bundles or microservices are installed.
+The VM resources can be modified using your local hypervisor or [through Multipass itself](https://multipass.run/docs/modify-an-instance).
+Typically the VM will need to be shutdown before modifying its configuration.

 **Q: What do I need to do after restarting my laptop?**

 **A:** By default, Multipass is installed as a service and will restart automatically.
 If Multipass isn't running, you'll need to first initialize this service; then you can start your VM via `multipass start YOUR-VM-NAME`.
 Kubernetes will launch automatically along with any installed pods, including Entando.
 It can take a few minutes for all of the pods to fully initialize, but you can use `sudo kubectl -n entando get pods --watch` to observe the progress.